loopingz/ansible-rancher-module/README.md

 - Add or update a catalog named MyCatalog with repository (https://.../rancher-catalog.git) on master branch
 - Add a Production environment if it doesn't exist
 - Add or update a Janitor stack based on the Janitor item of the catalog MyCatalog, with variable FREQUENCY set to 9200
+- Gather fact in rancher.envs with registration token

 **Parameters**